samstav/simpl/INSTALL.md

 ## Install Chef

+We'll document two configs.
+The latest, bleeding edge config for hacking and the last known good (LKG) config.

-Install the latest Chef client, knife-solo, and knife-solo_data_bag:
+Bleeding Edge: To install the latest Chef client, knife-solo, and
+knife-solo_data_bag:

     $ curl chef.rackspacecloud.com/install-alt.sh | bash -s
     # Note: on a Mac, use sudo to start bash: